 Diving in the archipelago is only for intermediate and experienced divers, since there are strong currents, surges and eddies underwater, and waves on the surface.

 A 5 to 7mm wetsuit is recommended, along with a hood and gloves.
-Visibility is between 6 and 25 meters, with an average visibility of 12 to 18 meters.
+Visibility is between 6 and 25 metres, with an average visibility of 12 to 18 metres.